SAP/luigi/docs/getting-started.md

 ## What are micro frontends?

-Micro frontends are small frontend web applications that are implemented on one global user interface.
+Micro frontends are small frontend web applications implemented on one global user interface.
 They allow you to:

 * **break up big, monolithic UIs**: decompose your frontend into smaller chucks and make it more manageable, all while maintaining a consistent user experience.
 * **give individual teams autonomy**: every team in your project can develop their own end-to-end application which exists on the same core app.
 This gives teams full autonomy over release dates and updates, while also reducing code dependencies.